From Stage to Studio: Where Creative Worlds Collide

 Do you have any projects coming up that we can follow?
 Outside your workshop, how do you spend your creative time?

-Besides dada-days, the project I’m most excited about is a collaboration I’m doing with my friend and talented embroiderer, Maddy Trojsi.
+Besides dada-days, the project I’m most excited about is a collaboration I’m doing with my friend and talented embroiderer, Maddalena Trojsi.
 We started our concept brand, CARACOLA as a way to encourage each other’s creativity and give it room to shine.
-Outside of my work with dada-days and CARACOLA, I love embroidering my own projects, taking analog photos, and learning how to weave.
+Outside of my work with dada-days and CARACOLA, I love taking analog photos and testing my skills on the pottery wheel.

 Now, I’m really looking forward to meeting all the creative travellers and locals dada-days brings together.
 I can’t wait to see what we can make together!